-Still some open issues remain: the methodology must also consider event combination of biological infestation with other external hazards wind or flooding or rainfall and multi-units impact.
+Still some open issues remain: The methodology must also consider event combination of biological infestation with other external hazards wind or flooding or rainfall and multi units impact.
 These aspects present still a lot of challenges to PSA developers.

-The ASAMPSA_E report recommends that further emphasis shall be put on these two aspects of PSA modelling: multi-units site impact and hazards combinations.
+ASAMPSA_E group recommends that further emphasis to be put on these two aspects of PSA modelling: Multi-site units impact and hazards combinations.